NLnetLabs/krill/doc/development/multi-user/architecture.md

   - If we continue to bundle more and more "plugin" implementations into Krill it will gain more and more crate dependencies, will increase in size, in compile time and test execution time.
 The more plugins that are added the more the separate FFI plugin dynamic library model might make sense.

+  - The term "resource" in authorization was inherited from Oso but clashes with the arguably more important (for Krill) RPKI meaning of the term "resource".